-You will also notice other memory leaks that are actually some real memory leaks that did exist in the kernel version used for this training !
+You will also notice other memory leaks that are actually some real memory leaks that did exist in the 5.13 kernel version!

 OOPS analysis

 We noticed that the watchdog command generated a crash on the kernel.
 In order to reproduce the crash, run the following command on the target: